furkleindustries/accelerator-core/README.md

     },
   ],

-  /* ComponentClass | ReactElement: the content that should be displayed, or,
+  /* ComponentClass | SFC: the content that should be displayed, or,
    * in the case of noRender passages, a component that can be imported.
    * Should be formatted in JSX style. */
   contents: Component,